-Here the h-point is r = 4.8, and up to 4.8 we have again no autosemantics.
-Nevertheless, there are two lemmas forming the core of the poem, namely pronouns "ja" (I) and "ty" (you).
+Here the b-point is r = 4.8, and there are again no autosemantics up to 4.8.
+There are two lemmas, however, forming the core of the poem, namely the pronouns "ja" (I) and "ty" (you).
 They represent the author and her beloved.
-If we accept these two lemmas as thematic units, we can compute TC of the lemmatized poem
+If we accept these two lemmas as thematic units, we can compute the TC of the lemmatized poem which is not a particularly high value.

-$$TC{lba\;neha\;(lemmatized\;)} = TC{ja} + TC{ty} = 2\frac{(4.8 - 4.5) \cdot 5}{4.8(4.8 - 1) \cdot 12} + 2\frac{(4.8 - 4.5) \cdot 5}{4.8(4.8 - 1) \cdot 12} = 0.02741228$$
+$$TC{Iba\ neha\ (lemmatized)} = TC{ja} + TC{ty} = 2\frac{(4,8-4,5)\cdot 5}{4,8(4,8-1)\cdot 12} + 2\frac{(4,8-4,5)\cdot 5}{4,8(4,8-1)\cdot 12} = 0,02741228$$

-The fact that the whole poem concentrates on the relation of two persons and in spite of this it has a very small thematic concentration, is a sign of insufficient depth of the analysis.
-If we translated the poem into English, it would have a higher concentration because the two pronouns (I, you) must be expressed explicitly in each case, while in Slovak they are parts of the verbs.
-This means that in languages like Slovak simple lemmatization does not have to bring sufficient results; one must take into account also individual morphemes.
-For example, the first person (I) is contained in the following words: ja, neviem, som, citim, dúfam, bojím sa, budem, l'úbim, mi, mne, plačem, počítam, smejem sa, stávam sa, and semantically, it is also part of some plural forms budeme, dúfame, nás, naša, nemôžeme, obaja, vieme.
+The fact that the entire poem focuses on a relationship between two people and in spite of this, has an extremely small thematic concentration, is a sign of the insufficient depth of the analysis.
+If we translated the poem into English, it would have a higher concentration because the two pronouns (I, you) would have to be expressed explicitly in each case, while in Slovak they are parts of the verbs.
+This means that in languages such as Slovak simple lemmatization does not necessarily provide sufficient results; one must also take into account individual morphemes.
+The first person (I), for example, is contained in the following words: ja, neviem, som, citim, dúfam, bojím sa, budem, lúbim, mi, mne, plačem, počítam, smejem sa, stávam sa, and semantically, is also part of certain plural forms budeme, dúfame, nás, naša, nemôžeme, obaja, vieme.
 Hence a hreb-analysis seems to be the most adequate for this purpose.

 The hreb analysis can be performed at different levels according to what units we consider: morphs, lemmas, word-forms, phrases, clauses, sentences or verses.
-Since the analyzed text is very short, we begin with morphs and omit those of declination and those referring only grammatically but not semantically.
-Thus the morpheme of third person will be omitted in this poem becauses it refers only to general object, while those of first and second person refer specifically to the speaker and the hearer, the core of the poem.
-Further, prepositions can be left out because they belong to the noun (just as articles in some languages); conjunctions have merely grammatical meaning and can be omitted.
-Thereby we obtain a still smaller inventory of units, here 53.
-Some of the units can be elements of several hrebs, e.g. we means you and I, hence it can be part of the hreb {I} and {you}.
+Since the analysed text is particularly short, we begin with morphs and omit those of declination and those making only the grammatic and not semantic references.
+Thus the morpheme of third person will be omitted in this poem becauses it refers only to the general object, while those of the first and second person refer specifically to the speaker and the hearer, the core of the poem.
+Furthermore, prepositions can be left out because they belong to the noun (just as articles in certain languages); conjunctions have merely a grammatical meaning and can be omitted.
+We thereby obtain a still smaller inventory of units, here 53.
+A number of the units can be elements of several hrebs, e.g. we means you and I, hence it can be part of the hreb {I} and {you}.
 Details on establishing hrebs can be found in Ziegler, Altmann (2002).
-In Table 3 we present both the hrebs and the position of their elements in the poem - for the sake of easier finding.
-In some words, the referring morphemes are marked with bold letters; suppletivism has not been marked.
+In Table 3 we present both the hrebs and the position of their elements in the poem, for purposes of easier orientation.
+The referring morphemes are marked in certain words with bold letters; suppletivism has not been marked.

-Now, since in the denotative analysis we are not interested in grammatical relations, a part of synsemantics disappeared and the words were re-classified rather according to their semantic and referential contents, the thematic concentration must become stronger.
+Since we are not interested in the grammatical relation in the denotative analysis, part of the synsemantics disappeared and the words were instead re-classified based on their semantic and referential contents, the thematic concentration must become stronger.
 In Table 3 the h-point is h = 4.6.
-Using formula (2) and considering the hrebs $\{ja\}$, $\{ty\}$, $\{my\}$ as thematic, we obtain which is more than twenty times greater value than the TC of the same poem based on lemmas.
+Using formula (2) and considering the hrebs {ja}, {ty}, {my} as thematic, we obtain which is a more than twenty times greater value than the TC of the same poem based on lemmas.